Hong Kong students' sewer escape thwarted

 A Chinese foreign ministry spokesman said Cheng had been detained for 15 days and had admitted his offences.
 All of his legal rights were safeguarded, the spokesman said.

-Reporting by Marius Zaharia, Jessie Pang, Aleks Solum, Joseph Campbell, T^om Peter, Twinnie Siu, Clare Jim, Donny Kwok, Clare Baldwin and Julie Zhu; Writing by Tony Munroe and Nick Macfie; Editing by Giles Elgood
+Reporting by Marius Zaharia, Jessie Pang, Aleks Solum, Joseph Campbell, Tom Peter, Twinnie Siu, Clare Jim, Donny Kwok, Clare Baldwin and Julie Zhu; Writing by Tony Munroe and Nick Macfie; Editing by Giles Elgood and Philippa Fletcher